Ming0818/Speaker-Recognition-46/README.md

 3.Using ffmpeg, convert each audio file from mp3 to wav.<br>
 4.Remove silence longer than 0.5 seconds using sox.<br>
 5.Split each wav file into 5 second segments using ffmpeg.<br>
 6.Convert each segment into a spectrogram using sox to input into a convolutional neural network .
-A spectrogram is a visual representation of a spectrum of frequencies of over time<br>
+A spectrogram is a visual representation of a spectrum of frequencies of over time.
+As shown below.<br>
 <br>

 <img src="ex_spec.png" width="400" height="256"></img>